whyme0/pyc_cleaner/README.md

 # Python cache cleaner

-Python cache cleaner is simple CLI's tool which help to remove python cache from folders and projects
+Python cache cleaner is simple CLI's tool which help to remove python cache files from folders and projects

 # Installation